bootlin/snagboot/docs/board_setup.md

 After powering on, the board should be detected as a USB device with VID:PID `8087:0b39`.

+## Ambarella SoCs

+Ambarella SoCs have a USB boot mode that can be accessed by setting specific pins during reset.
+The exact configuration varies by board model, so refer to your board's documentation for specific instructions.

+1. Power off the board
+2. Set the boot mode pins to USB boot mode (typically by setting a jumper or DIP switch)
+3. Connect the USB cable to the USB port (usually the OTG port)
+4. Power on the board

+After powering on, the board should be detected as a USB device.
+The recovery process involves:
+1. Initializing DRAM using an ADS script
+2. Loading a bootloader
+3. Entering Amboot mode
+4. Loading and executing U-Boot

+You will need the following files:
+- DRAM initialization script (e.g., cv22_lpddr4_408MHz.ads)
+- Bootloader binary (e.g., cv22_bld_linux_emmc.bin)
+- U-Boot binary

+These files should be specified in your firmware configuration file.

 ## The special case of TI AM335x devices

 During initialization, the ROM code will set up a boot device list and for each